nilla-moige/Hugo-mock-landing-page-PCOSphere/README.md

 # Hugo-mock-landing-page-autodeployed

-This repository automates the deployment of [hugo-mock-landing-page using](https://github.com/nilla-moige/hugo-mock-landing-page) which is a hugo static website, GitHub Actions and GitHub Pages.
+This repository automates the deployment of [hugo-mock-landing-page](https://github.com/nilla-moige/hugo-mock-landing-page) which is a hugo static website, GitHub Actions and GitHub Pages.
 Every time a change is pushed to the `main` branch, the site is automatically built and published.

 ## Deployment URL